yclas/guides/docs/Payment.md

      -  Allow **direct payments** of the products sold in the website using PayPal.

+*   [Bring to top ads]](Payment-set-up-payment-gateways.md)

+      -   With this option your customers will be able to bring an ad to top of the list by paying a fee.

 *   [Memberships plans to post](Plugins-membership-plans-to-post.md)

      -  With Subscriptions/Memberships you can charge daily, weekly, monthly or yearly subscription to your users to be able to post to your site.